At a Glance

 Mera Peak is one of Nepal's well-known trekking peaks.
 It stands 6,461 meters above sea level in the remote Hinku Valley of the Solu Khumbu region.
 Mera is considered a non-technical climb with only a modest amount of technical experience; hence, it is a superior beginning to high-altitude climbing and is very popular with experienced trekkers and adventure seekers looking to reach their first Himalayan summit.

-The journey to Mera Peak takes climbers through lush forests and high alpine meadows to remote villages, giving a really immersive exposure to the region's natural and cultural richness.
+The journey to Mera Peak takes climbers through lush forests and high alpine meadows to remote villages, giving an immersive exposure to the region's natural and cultural richness.
 Usually, the trekking starts from Lukla and joins the routes that wind through picture-postcard landscapes with glimpses of many towering peaks, including Everest, Makalu, and Kanchenjunga.
-While the climb is non-technical, it calls for one to be in good health and acclimatize about high altitude.
+While the climb is non-technical, it calls for one to be in good health and acclimatize to high altitude.
 Most expeditions have some basic mountaineering skills, like crampons and an ice axe, added to their trips.

 The view from the summit of Mera Peak is a reward worth having.
 From its summit, one can view five of the highest mountains in the world, including Mount Everest, Lhotse, Makalu, Cho Oyu, and Kanchenjunga.
 This makes it a dramatic vantage point, and the climb to Mera Peak is physically challenging and profoundly fulfilling.